gamemann/XDP-Firewall/README.md

 I ultimately hope this tool helps existing network engineers and programmers interested in utilizing XDP or anybody interested in getting into those fields!
 (D)DoS protection and mitigation is an important part of Cyber Security and understanding networking concepts and packet flow at a low-to-medium level would certainly help those who are pursuing a career in the field 🙂

 ## 🚀 Features Overview
-All features can be enabled or disabled through the configuration file on disk or by modifying [`config.h`](./src/common/config.h) before compilation.
+All features can be enabled or disabled through the build-time configuration ([`config.h`](./src/common/config.h) before compilation) or runtime configuration on disk.
 If you're planning to only use certain features such as the source IP block and drop functionality, it is recommended you disable other features like dynamic filtering to achieve best performance.

 ### 🔥 High-Performance Packet Filtering
 * **XDP-Powered** - Runs at the earliest point in the network stack for **minimal latency**.